JacobLRL/sparta-javascript-game/README.md

 Top left is the number of bombs left after flagging Top right is the timer
 The "Smiley face" in the top middle is the reset button

+## Information:
+This game was created in 5 days as part of Sparta's javascript games week, where I put my javascript knowledge to the test by building one of my favourite, addicting games Minesweeper, looks best in Google Chrome.